This page will appear in German as soon as possible. Thank you for your patience.

 - The outlines uses the word ‘murdered’ in the sense defined by the Yad Vashem database, namely, “During the Shoah, Jews were murdered in a variety of ways, among them gassing, shooting, burning, drowning or burial alive, exhaustion through forced labor, starvation, epidemic diseases, deprivation of medical care and minimal hygienic conditions, and more.”

-- As always, these outlines are works in progress and we welcome any corrections/amendments/additions, etc. Or if you are connected to the Kahn family, contact the family genealogy site at
+- As always, these outlines are works in progress and we welcome any corrections/amendments/additions, etc.

 - Berman KAHN, geb.
 24 Apr 1823 Wawern, gest.
 17 Feb 1892 Medernach/Lxbg